Woody Strode

-Woodrow Wilson Woolwine Strode (July 25, 1914 – December 31, 1994) was an American athlete and actor.
-He was a decathlete and football star who was one of the first Black American players in the National Football League in the postwar era.
+Woodrow Wilson Woolwine Strode (July 25, 1914 – December 31, 1994) was an American athlete, actor, and author.
+He was a decathlete and football star who was one of the first Black American players in the National Football League (NFL) in the postwar era.
 After football, he went on to become a film actor, where he was nominated for a Golden Globe Award for Best Supporting Actor for his role in Spartacus in 1960.
 Strode also served in the United States Army Air Corps during World War II.

 Early life and athletic career

 Strode was born in Los Angeles.
-His parents were from New Orleans; his grandmother was African-American and "part Cherokee" and his grandfather was an African-American who claimed his own grandmother was Creek.
+His parents were from New Orleans; one grandmother was of African-American and Cherokee descent, his grandfather was an African-American and his other grandmother was of Cree descent.